michaelsaki/Lunch-and-Learn/README.md

 Here's what you'll find in this repository:

-- `code/`: This directory contains some sample code files to demonstrate how to use GitHub for collaboration and version control.
-- `docs/`: This directory contains additional documentation and resources to help you get started with using GitHub.
 - `LICENSE`: This file specifies the terms under which you can use and modify the code in this repository.
 - `README.md`: This file provides an overview of the repository and instructions on how to use it.